 We can’t know most of the ins and outs in this world (although growing up in the adopted family enabled the kidnapped girl to make connections that later saved her life), but we can at least claw our way toward the intellectual acceptance of everything as Hashem’s Will.

-I do not know exactly how Sheina Ruchel crossed the wide gulf between her completely justified and understandable fury to finding a small speck of merit in those heartless people, even going as far as to refuse to judge their merciless greed.
+I do not know exactly how Sheina Ruchel crossed the wide gulf between her completely justified and understandable fury to finding a small speck of merit in those people, even going as far as to refuse to judge their ruthless greed.

 Sheina Ruchel lived in poverty incomparable to those who buckled under temptation of immorally obtained money, while she herself never would have submitted to that temptation.

 She frequently recited Tehillim, asked for blessings from Rebbes, and constantly poured out her heart to Hashem, speaking to Him in her own words as she would her own father.

-It’s not entirely clear from the book, but it seems that while sometimes, she was able to rise above her natural feelings and see it all with perfect emuna, even to the point of refusing to judge the people who’d hurt her so badly, yet other times showed her as demanding Heavenly retribution against Mrs. Goldman.
+It’s not entirely clear from the book, but it seems that while sometimes she was able to rise above her natural feelings and see it all with perfect emuna—even to the point of refusing to judge the people who’d hurt her so badly—yet other moments showed her as demanding Heavenly retribution against Mrs. Goldman.

 The point is, she needed to work up to that lofty level.